Overseas nurse practitioners are growing steadily as more nurses from poorer countries seek a better lifestyle.

 Nurses that travel to third world countries in search for nurse practitioner jobs are required to have a working visa.

-Working visa requirements differ from country to country, however due to the demand for nurses and healthcare, priority is often given to nursing profession applicants and quick decisions on these applications are not rare.
+However due to the demand for nurses and healthcare, priority is often given to nursing profession applicants and quick decisions on these applications are not rare.

 Some visa and immigration departments require you to have a job offer before a working visa will be issued.
 In this case you will have to apply for work at health care institutions in that country.

 Some countries like Canada have a very long waiting time for visa processing.
-In some cases, this may be longer than 4 years depending from where you apply from.
+In some cases, this may be longer than 4 years depending on where you apply from.

 Fortunately for nurses and other medical practitioners, Canada has a list of preferred occupations which allows applicants in certain professions to have their applications streamlined.

 (See: Travel nursing agencies)